 One question that remains to be answered is what the permitting and licensing requirements for Class 4 circuits will be.
 This will be up to each state legislature to decide.
 Just like each state has different permitting and licensing requirements for limited-power circuits like PoE, each state will set its own requirements for Class 4 circuits.

-The NEC is only applicable in the United States.
+The NEC is only applicable in the United States, and the CEC is only applicable to Canada.
 Other countries have their own electric codes that may or may not be applicable to a given FMPS.
 For other countries, each system should be evaluated for compliance with the local electric codes.